-Are any of you out there are of a mind to eat taiyaki from the tail first.
+Are any of you out there of mind to eat taiyaki from the tail first?
 Or perhaps you are one of those who eat it from the head instead?

 Well, the season for that kind of chat has arrived you see, it’s winter!
 And here you are, on your way home, carefree and happy, with an irresistible feeling of happiness and good fortune in the palm of your hands as we bring to you this feature, the best taiyaki stores in Tokyo.

 So whether you are on your way home from school, or work or even if you are mamma coming back from some shopping, let this year’s winter’s little wonders of joy bring a smile to your face with their warmth and fluffiness as we bring you our top ten taiyaki stores!

 1. Wakaba, Yotsuya